About Kitchen Table Web Design

 WordPress Website Design Company

-Founded in 2009, Kitchen Table Web Design specialises in Affordable WordPress Web Design
+Founded in 2009, Kitchen Table Web Design specialises in Affordable WordPress Web Design and SEO.

 Website design with a dollop of wisdom for growing your online presence.

 Why are you called Kitchen Table Web Design?

 There are two reasons.
 Firstly, because I like to meet my clients around my kitchen table and drink coffee.
 Our logo is a wifi signal coming from a cup of coffee.
 Secondly, because I love working with “kitchen table” entrepreneurs.
 We are all familiar with the myth of the entrepreneur beginning their journey in a humble garage.
 The founders of Amazon, Apple, Dell, Disney, Google, and Microsoft have all made this claim.
 How about we start telling another story?
 The one about home businesses that start around kitchen tables.

 Kitchen Table Web Design was started at my kitchen table in 2009 prompted by personal circumstances.
 I took a leap of faith to turn my business into a reality.
 This is why I am so passionate about empowering small businesses, especially those that start around kitchen tables.

 I don’t have New Zealand statistics, but in the UK, there are 2.9 million ‘homepreneurs,’ so-called "kitchen table firms, " generating £300 billion for the UK economy.
 A third of them trade nationally, and an equal number also trade internationally.
 These are serious businesses.
 It is not just women; about 40% of these businesses are started by men.

 Web Design and Owner of Kitchen Table Web Design